kitty-catt/decred-irc-price-bot/README.md

 # Modular-Node.js-IRC-Bot

-An extremely modular IRC bot written in Node.js (early in dev)
+An extremely modular IRC bot written in Node.js.

 ## How to use/install